Universal Orlando Resort Hotels

 As the name suggests, Loews Portofino Bay Hotel transports guests to the Italian seaside village of Portofino, famous for its picturesque harbor.
 Guests can walk along cobblestone streets, dine in outdoor cafes, or relax at one of the hotel’s three themed swimming pools.
 For the ultimate in pampering, book an appointment at Mandara Spa – offering massages, facials, and various other body treatments.
 Portofino offers 750 luxurious rooms and eight restaurants and lounges.

-Calling all rock stars (or those who want to be pampered like one)!
+Calling all rock stars (or those who want to be pampered like a rock star)!
 The Hard Rock Hotel features world-class service while immersing guests in the rich history of rock music and memorabilia.
-One of its most unique features is the pool, which features interactive fountains, sand beach, hot tubs, water slide, and an underwater sound system.
+One of its unique features is the pool, which features interactive fountains, sand beach, hot tubs, water slide, and an underwater sound system.
 Guests can choose from several dining experiences, including the Palm Restaurant, The Kitchen, and the Velvet Bar.
 Hard Rock offers 650 spacious rooms.

 Universal Orlando Preferred Hotels